Mortuary (1982 American film): Home media

+Hokushin Audio Visual released the film on VHS and Betamax in the United Kingdom in December 1983.
+In the United States, Mortuary received a VHS release through Vestron Video in 1984.

-On May 15, 2012, the film was finally transferred to DVD with a 16×9 (1.78:1) HD master from the original inter-negative.
-Scorpion Releasing, in conjunction with Camelot Entertainment, released the DVD with special features.
-The special features included play with or without the "Nightmare Theater" experience, on camera interview with composer John Cacavas and the original trailer.
+On May 15, 2012, the film was finally transferred to DVD with a 16×9 (1.78:1) HD master from the original inter-negative by Scorpion Releasing, in conjunction with Camelot Entertainment.
+The special features included play with or without the "Nightmare Theater" experience, on camera interview with composer John Cacavas, and the original trailer.

-On October 7, 2014, Scorpion Releasing released the film on Blu-ray in a limited edition with only 1,200 copies.
+On October 7, 2014, Scorpion Releasing released the film on Blu-ray in a limited edition run of only 1,200 copies.
+MVD Visual released a new Blu-ray edition on July 6, 2021.

-Reception

-Linda Gross of the Los Angeles Times praised Mortuary as a "sick, scary slasher movie," though conceded that the screenplay "goes overboard on the gore."
-Gross also praised Gary Graver's cinematography as "classy, and at times, very beautiful."
-Henry Edgar of the Daily Press praised the film as well-crafted, writing: "Mortuary is rare among horror films.
-Even though the script leaves a few holes, the dialogue is mostly natural and the director keeps the motion moving at a quick pace."
+Filming Dates & Locations

+Principal photography lasted from October 26 to December 3, 1981, primarily in and around Los Angeles.